Why Buy a Diamond?

 Many retailers sell diamonds with a certificate of authenticity from a laboratory, describing the diamond’s color, clarity, and cut.
-“Certed” stones are usually over one half carat in weight.
-The most reliable certificates are from GIA, AGS, and EGL.
+The most reliable certificates are from GIA and AGS.
 If you are looking at a diamond with a certificate from any other laboratory, be careful!
+Their grading might not be as rigorous.
 Examine the stone carefully with a loupe or microscope, and ask to compare it with diamonds with certificates from GIA or AGS.
-Standards can vary wildly from other labs.
+Standards can vary wildly among other labs.

 The best way to learn about diamonds is to come into our store.
 We can explain how diamonds are graded for color, clarity, and cut, and illustrate with a variety of stones in our inventory.
 You can learn a lot in fifteen or twenty minutes.